Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 ## Code

 ### Get single result synchronously
-We use LeNet as example in code below to get the single return value `loss` synchronously and print the loss every 20 iterations.
+We use LeNet as an example here to show how to get the return value `loss` synchronously and print the loss every 20 iterations.

 [synchronize_single_job.py](../code/basics_topics/synchronize_single_job.py)